Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that displays the number of lines that contain a pattern from a file 16-whatsnext
-: a script that Display lines containing a pattern  and 3 lines after them in the file
+: a script that Display lines containing a pattern  and 3 lines after them in the file 17-hidethisword
+: Display all the lines in a file that do not contain a pattern